bayesways/bayes-sem/README.md

 * Gibbs + Pseudomarginal in `2.2 Pseudomarginal` notebook.
 Here the sampling conditionals are the same as above except $p(\beta| y, \sigma)$.

+* SMC2 + Gibbs in `3.1 SMC2` notebook.
+The weights are calculated using the
+augmented likelihood, marginalizing over $Z$.
+The jittering MCMC is full Gibbs.

-* SMC2 + Gibbs in `3.
-SMC2` notebook.
+* SMC2 + Gibbs in `3.2 SMC2` notebook.
 The weights are calculated using the marginal
 likelihood (not the augmented likelihood).
 The jittering MCMC is full Gibbs.